omaryazji/VolleyLite/README.md

-- **Step4** Ceate an instacne of Request class and set the properities :
+- **Step4** Ceate an instacne of ApiRequest class and set the properities :

 ###### Get Request